Calcium looping: Process description

 CaL is usually designed using a dual fluidised bed system to ensure sufficient contact between the gas streams and the sorbent.
 The calciner and carbonator are fluidised beds with associated process equipment for separating the gases and solids attached (such as cyclones).
 Calcination is an endothermic process and as such requires the application of heat to the calciner.
 The opposite reaction, carbonation, is exothermic and heat must be removed.
 Since the exothermic reaction happens at about 650 °C and the endothermic reaction at 850-950 °C, the heat from the carbonator cannot be directly used to heat the calciner.

 The fluidisation of the solid bed in the carbonator is achieved by passing the flue gas through the bed.
 In the calciner, some of the recovered CO2 is recycled through the system.
 Some oxygen may also be passed through the reactor if fuel is being burned in the calciner to provide energy.

 Provision of energy to the calciner

 Heat can be provided for the endothermic calcination step either directly or indirectly.

 Direct provision of heat involves the combustion of fuel in the calciner itself (fluidised bed combustion).
 This is generally assumed to be done under oxy-fuel conditions; i.e. oxygen rather than air is used to burn the fuel to prevent dilution of the CO2 with nitrogen.
-The provision of oxygen for the combustion uses much electricity; other air separation processes are being developed.
+The provision of oxygen for the combustion uses much electricity and is associated with high investment costs.
+Other air separation processes are being developed.

-Indirect provision of heat to the calciner involves either:
+The penalties of calcium looping may be reduced by providing the heat for the calcination indirectly.
+This can be done in one of the following ways: